uscnlp-lime/CLIMB/README.md

-# CLIMB
+# CLIMB: A Benchmark of Clinical Bias in Large Language Models

-A Benchmark of Clinical Bias in Large Language Models
+We will release our code and data for implementation soon!